303rd Air Expeditionary Group: Capture of "Wulfe Hound"

 A B-17F from the group's 360th Bombardment Squadron, nicknamed Wulfe Hound, was the first Flying Fortress to be captured by the Luftwaffe.
 On 12 December 1942 (the group's sixth mission, after attacking railroad marshaling yards in the Sotteville-lès-Rouen area of France, The B-17 was damaged by Focke-Wulf Fw 190 fighters.
 The damage forced the pilot, First Lieutenant Paul F. Flickenger to make a wheels-up landing in a hayfield near Melun (60 miles southeast of Paris), with the ball turret guns pointing downward.
-Eight of the crew were captured but Lieutenants Gilbert T Schowalter (navigator) and Jack E. Williams (co-pilot) were able to escape and evade.
+Eight of the crew were captured but Lieutenants Gilbert T. Schowalter (navigator) and Jack E. Williams (co-pilot), along with Sgt.
+Norman P. Therrien (right waist gunner), T/Sgt Frederick A. Hartung, Jr. (left waist gunner), S/Sgt Iva Lee Fegette (radio operator), and T/Sgt.
+William A. "Whit" Whitman (engineer) were able to escape and evade.

 Luftwaffe personnel transported the plane to the Leeuwarden Airfield in the Netherlands, where repairs were made and the B-17 put in flyable condition.
 The damaged ball turret was never repaired.
 It was painted with German Balkenkreuz and assigned Stammkennzeichen alphabetic code DL+XC with yellow paint on the undersurfaces.
 It was carefully examined and tested at the Luftwaffe Test and Evaluation Center at Rechlin-Lärz Airfield.
 The B-17 was first flown by the Germans on 17 March 1943, followed by more testing and development of fighter tactics against B-17s.

 The plane was then transferred to Kampfgeschwader 200 special operations wing at Rangsdorf, Germany, on 11 September 1943.
 It then took part in training and highly secretive clandestine missions between May and June 1944.
 On 20 April 1945, the aircraft was caught in an American air-raid on Oranienburg Airfield and was partially destroyed.

-In 2000, the German government started redeveloping the former airfield, and parts of Wulfe Hound were rediscovered and placed on display at Sachsenhausen Memorial Store.
+In 2000, the German government started redeveloping the former airfield, and parts of Wulfe Hound were rediscovered and placed on display at the Sachsenhausen Memorial Store.